rohityadav-sas/pcampus-login/README.md

 ## ⚠️ Android compatibility

-The app supports installation from Android 6 and targets Android 16.
+The app supports installation from Android 6-16.
 This **Permanent Notification** variant runs a foreground service with a Wi-Fi network callback while automatic login is enabled.
 The ongoing notification lets Android keep that listener active more reliably.
-Allow notifications and disable battery restrictions for the app.
-Manufacturer settings can still stop the service; Android 15/16 login behavior still needs live-device testing.

 ## 🔐 Privacy and security